KnowinkPublishing/Technical-Writing-Reference/README.md

 ## What Do The Symbols Represent?

-Any entry with a [$] following it means that there is some sort of payment associated with it, such as a book that needs to be purchased or an organization that requires a membership fee.
+[$] There is some sort of payment associated with it, such as a book that needs to be purchased or an organization that requires a membership fee.
+[∆] The link leads to some sort of sponsored content.
+Bear that in mind when visiting.